Albert E. Bradbury

 Albert Edward Bradbury (May 1, 1917 – January 4, 2011) was an American politician.
 A member of the Republican Party, he served in the Wyoming House of Representatives from 1971 to 1972.

 Life and career

 Bradbury was born in Evanston, Wyoming, the son of Orlando Earl Bradbury and Louise Hinkle.
 He attended and graduated from Evanston High School.
-After graduating, he attended Stanford University, earning his master's degree in geology, which after earning his degree, he served in the armed forces during World War II.
+After graduating, he attended Stanford University, earning his master's degree in geology, which after earning his degree, he served in the armed forces in Belgium during World War II.

 Bradbury served in the Wyoming House of Representatives from 1971 to 1972.

 Death

 Bradbury died on January 4, 2011, in Evanston, Wyoming, at the age of 93.